 Our accuracy depends on the home data we receive; see our Data Coverage and Accuracy Table to see how accurate we are in your area.
 When it comes to unique homes (e.g., luxury mansions, unusual designs) we are less accurate in our Zestimates.

 It's important to remember that Zestimates track the market, not drive it.
 People ultimately have more fundamental reasons that drive what they choose to buy or not buy.
 Our data shows that half of all sales are generally above the Zestimate.
-To provide more data on your Zestimate, you can post your estimated value and comments in the Owners Estimate section.
+To provide more data on your Zestimate, you can post your estimate value and comments in the Owners Estimate Section.
+(The Owners’ Estimate feature is temporarily offline while we make website improvements and will be back soon.)
 The purpose of the Zestimate is provide data in a user-friendly format to promote transparent real estate markets and allow people to make informed decisions.

 If you see two Zestimates for the same property, you can click on More, Report a Problem, then choose incorrect facts from the drop-down menu.
 However, if you are a homeowner with multiple parcels, and this is the reason there is more than one Zestimate for your address, we match the parcels on record with the county.
 If you officially combine parcels with the county, they will send us the updated information.